-I have recently completed an AV unit NaNo based on METOD kitchen cabinets and ideas I saw on this site for .
+I have recently completed an AV unit NaNo based on METOD kitchen cabinets and ideas I saw on this site for similar types of units.
 Like many others who have done something similar, my main challenge was to find a unit that could accommodate an AV amp that was too deep for normal TV units due to its depth and the various cables attached at the back.
 I opted for 4 60cm wide METOD units and a 40cm wide unit in the centre.
 The outer units are for general storage and equipment and the central unit is for my centre speakers and subwoofer.
 The doors are RINGHULT high gloss white – the centre door has been routed out and covered with white acoustic cloth to allow the sound to pass through.

 The doors have UTRUSTA hinges with soft closing attachments and push openers.
 The feet under the cabinets are CAPITA legs.